 You have mad tech skills.
-You’re an IT’s IT.
 You’re highly motivated and love going to work.
 But physically; your eyes are bleary, your body aches and you look like you haven’t slept in a month.

 Start at the top: